yarenty/quotes/src/Elbert_Hubbard/README.md

 The sculptor produces the beautiful statue by chipping away such parts of the marble block as are not needed - it is a process of elimination.
 There is no failure except in no longer trying.
 Genius is often only the power of making continuous efforts.
+Do not take life too seriously.
+You will never get out of it alive.